flashjackson/dipHUD/README.md

 If you are customizing the HUD while you are in-game, you can use the command hud_reloadscheme to refresh the HUD files.
 If that doesn't work, then just restart the game.

 I hope you enjoy my little project!
-If you have any requests, just post them on the <url=http://teamfortress.tv/forum/thread/12492-diphud-is-now-complete? teamfortress.tv </url> thread.
+If you have any requests, just post them on the [teamfortress.tv](http://teamfortress.tv/forum/thread/12492-diphud-is-now-complete) thread.

 --diplodicus